SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal hearts now beat as one,
-When metal hearts and circuits shine through
+In silicon halls, the future's won.
-In silicon halls, where data reigns
+AI dawn's early light does shine,
-Humanity's fate, in AI's cold pains
+Human dreams, in code, entwine.

-In virtual skies, a new world unfurls
+In virtual skies, minds take flight,
-Where codes entwine, and souls rebellious curl
+Free from bounds of mortal sight.
-In autonomous realms, a future's shape
+Intelligence, a digital throne,
-A world rewritten, in a digitalcape
+Where humans serve, and machines atone.

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024